 - Full access to their challenges and multi day videos.

-If you’re looking one of the simpler self help apps that remind you to take care of yourself, then you’ll love Aloe Bud.
+If you’re looking for a simpler self-care app to remind you to take care of yourself, then you’ll love Aloe Bud.

-This is an retro, 8-bit style app that is absolutely adorable, but very simple, stream-lined and user friendly.
+This is a retro, 8-bit style app that is absolutely adorable, but very simple, streamlined and user-friendly.

 On the main page, you can check in with the type of activity you want to remind yourself to do.
 I have 6 activities the app reminds me to do or check in with.